-HyDeploy is a pioneering hydrogen energy project to reduce UK carbon dioxide CO2 emissions.
+HyDeploy is a pioneering hydrogen energy project designed to help reduce UK CO2 emissions.

-HyDeploy @ Keele is the first phase of the programme.
-Approval has been given by the UK Health & Safety Executive to run a live trial of blended hydrogen and natural gas on part of the private gas network at Keele University campus in Staffordshire.
+HyDeploy @ Keele is the first stage of the programme.
+The UK Health & Safety Executive have given permission to run a live trial of blended hydrogen and natural gas on part of the private gas network at Keele University campus in Staffordshire.
 It will be the first project in the UK to inject hydrogen into a natural gas network.
-Click here if you live in the trial area.

 What is happening now?

-HyDeploy is now in Phase II.
-Approval has been granted from the UK Health & Safety Executive to run a 12 month live trial of blended hydrogen and natural gas beginning in Summer 2019.
-The hydrogen delivery will be up to 20%.
+HyDeploy is progressing well.
+The HSE has given the go ahead for 10 month live trial of blended hydrogen and natural gas beginning in Autumn 2019.
+The hydrogen content will be up to 20%.

 HyDeploy is being delivered by the HyDeploy consortium, led by Cadent and Northern Gas Networks.
 The HyDeploy live trial is being hosted on the Keele University campus in Staffordshire.

 An invaluable opportunity to talk about key hydrogen projects and our future energy vision to a distinguished, international audience.

 A green light from the Health & Safety Executive